varunk08/vulkan_execises/projects/cmake_notes/readme.md

 Running from command line:
 from a directory where the build files will be written, type cmake -G "Visual Studio 14 2015 Win64" {relative path to src}

+Specifying the compiler:
+The generator can specify the compiler, an environment variable, cache entry

+Dependency analysis:
+depend.make stores depend info for all object files in the directory flags.make compile flags used for src files dependInfo.make used to keep dependency info up to date build.make rules for building the dependencies

+ Editing CMakeLists file:
+ within visual studio the CMakeLists files are listed as part of the project and you can edit them simply by double clicking on them.